New Paleobotany Book!

 It may be that the plant represents an intermediate stage in evolution between Enigmophyton and Krithodeophyton, and shows perhaps a certain affinity to lycopods.

-It can be assigned to definite position of taxon basing on much fossils record and further studies
+It can be assigned to a definite position of taxon basing on much fossils record and further studies

 Right: Reconstruction of Stachyophyton